 Soft vs Hard Credit Inquiries from Card Issuers

-When you’re researching other card issuers, you’ll often notice that they advertise their soft credit inquiries that don’t damage your credit card score.
+When researching other card issuers, you’ll often notice that they advertise soft credit inquiries that don’t damage your credit card score.
 But what are soft credit inquiries?
 And for that matter, what are hard inquiries?
 A soft credit check is typically a part of the background check.
-Other issuers can take a look at your basic credit information to determine whether you could potentially qualify for some of their credit card offers.
-Your employers might do a soft credit check before they decide to hire you, and when you check your own credit, this is also considered a soft inquiry.
+Other issuers can look at your basic credit information to determine whether you could qualify for some of their credit card offers.
+Your employers might do a soft credit check before they decide to hire you, and when you check your credit, this is also considered a soft inquiry.
 This doesn’t leave a trace on your credit report and won’t affect your score.

 RELATED: Soft Credit Pull vs. Hard Credit Pull